Emanuele-Saccoliti/VV-FX-Exotic-Pricer/README.md

 **Python and C++ responsibilities**

 Python manages the public API and the higher-level pricing workflow.
-It is responsible for:
+It's responsible for:

 - defining smile quotes and selecting the FX delta convention;